carvincarl/rubber-stamp/README.md

 Rubber Stamp can be used for the following use cases:

-* If your pull requests require an approval, this app can automatically approve them.
+* If your pull request requires an approval before it can be merged, this app can automatically approve them.
 * If no other team members are available to approve your PR, Rubber Stamp can approve it so you can get your PR merged.
 * If you have an automated process to merge PRs, Rubber Stamp can automatically approve them.

-Rubber Stamp requires a label to be added to the pull request.
+Rubber Stamp will approve a pull request when a specific label is added to the PR.
 By default the label can be 'Rubber Stamp' or 'rubberstamp'.
 You can also configure your own labels for Rubber Stamp to watch.
 The labels are not case sensitive.

 [![](https://raw.githubusercontent.com/carvincarl/rubber-stamp/master/docs/screenshot.png "Screenshot")](https://github.com/apps/rubber-stamp)

 ## Installation

 Install the [Rubber Stamp](https://github.com/apps/rubber-stamp) app.
 The app works right out of the box.
-No need to add a configuration file.
+There is no need to add a configuration file.

 ## Configuration